fraserlove/algo-lab/README.md

   - Brian's Brain

 ## Machine Learning and AI
-  - Neural Network Handwriting Classifier.py
+  - Neural Network Handwriting Classifier

 ## Algorithms and Other Programs
   - Decimal to Binary Convertor